jbuckner/InternetArchiveKit/README.md

 ## Limitations

-Currently, the API is read-only and does not have support for all of Internet Archive's data.
+Currently, InternetArchiveKit is read-only and does not have support for all of Internet Archive's data.
 Pull requests are welcome!